openstack-archive/tripleo-repos/docs/get_hash.md

 ## Ansible Module

-The tripleo-get-hash utility can be invoked from ansible using the [tripleo_get_hash.py](https://opendev.org/openstack/tripleo-repos/src/branch/master/tripleo-get-hash/tripleo_get_hash.py) ansible module from the source tree.
-If you install tripleo-get-hash using python setup.py, the module will be installed for you at /usr/share/ansible/plugins/modules/ and is ready to use.
-Otherwise you will need to copy this file to somewhere that your ansible installation can find it.
-It is required that you install tripleo-get-hash either via pip or via setup.py before you can use the ansible module.
+It is required that you install `tripleo.repos` collection to use the ansible module.

-See the [example playbook](https://opendev.org/openstack/tripleo-repos/src/branch/master/tripleo-get-hash/example_playbook.yaml) included here for examples of usage.
-You can also test the ansible module is available and working correctly from the bash shell:
+See the [example playbook](https://opendev.org/openstack/tripleo-repos/src/branch/master/playbooks/example_get_hash.yaml) included here for examples of usage.
+You can also test the ansible module is available and working correctly from using shell:

 ```
-$ ansible localhost -m tripleo_get_hash -a "component=compute release=victoria"
+$ ansible localhost -m tripleo.repos.get_hash -a "component=compute release=victoria"
 localhost | SUCCESS => {
     "changed": false,
     "commit_hash": "e954a56fec69637ebd671643d41bb0ecc85a2656",